Shazil-55/backend-template-without-auth-and-docker/README.md

 # RESTful API Node Typescript Server Boilerplate

 By running a single command, you will get a production-ready Node.js TypeScript app installed and fully configured on your machine.
-The app comes with many built-in features, such as authentication using JWT, request validation, docker support, API documentation, etc. For more details, check the features list below.
+The app is only made for small products which do not require a lot of features.

 ## Quick Start